redis/redis-doc/topics/sentinel.md

     sentinel can-failover mymaster yes
     sentinel parallel-syncs mymaster 1

-Note: where you see `port 26379`, use 26380 for the second Sentinel, and 26381 for the third Sentinel (any other differnet non colliding port will do of course).
+Note: where you see `port 26379`, use 26380 for the second Sentinel, and 26381 for the third Sentinel (any other different non colliding port will do of course).
 Also note that the `down-after-milliseconds` configuration option is set to just five seconds, that is a good value to play with Sentinel, but not good for production environments.

 At this point you should see something like the following in every Sentinel you are running: